lancewilhelm/sketchybar-app-font-bg/README.md

    2. Right-click on the app and select "Get info"
    3. Click on the icon and press `Cmd + C`
    4. Open Preview and press `Cmd + N` to create a new image from the clipboard
 2. Redrawing the icon in design software.
 I'm using Affinity Designer 2, but any tool that can export SVGs will work.

     1. First, set the document size to `24x24` pixels.
 The shape of the box icon almost fits in the document size.
     2. Redraw the icon on the image.
+For icon background, you can use the `assets/template.svg` file.
     3. Export the icon as an SVG file.
 3. Optimize the SVG file using [SVGOMG](https://jakearchibald.github.io/svgomg/).
 4. Add the icon to the `/svgs/` folder, using a snake_case name surrounded by colons and a `.svg` extension.